About Intuitive Healing Hands

 - Rejuvenating Face Lift Massage

 This modality is a gentle massage technique, used extensively in Traditional Chinese Medicine and renowned for eliminating the buildup of wastes and fluids in the face and neck.
 By stimulating circulation, assisting in lymphatic drainage this technique imparts a more youthful and ‘lifted’ appearance.
 Other effects include relieving pain associated with sinus congestion and TMJ disorder.
-This massage incorporates Swedish massage, Chinese Facial Cupping, and a clay mask of choice.
+This massage incorporates Swedish massage, Chinese Facial Cupping, and a honey pat mask.
 Neck, upper shoulders, arms and hands included.

 - Hot Stone Massage